Carnap's problem for intuitionistic propositional logic: Algebraic semantics

 We ask, then: Are there \emph{other} algebras than Heyting algebras --- the agreed-on standard interpretations --- consistent with $\vdash_\IL$?
 It seems plausible that the answer is No: consistency with $\vdash_\IL$ forces the algebra to be Heyting.

-The problem with this reasoning is that we haven't said \emph{which class of algebras} we are looking at: it would be circular to restrict attention to Heyting algebras!
+To make the question meaningful we should specify a class of algebras among which the Heyting algebras can be singled out.
 It has to be algebras for which a suitable notion of consistency with a consequence relation makes sense.
 For the record, we now describe how this can be done.
-We hasten to add, however, that when it comes to categoricity rather than completeness, the claim that algebraic semantics is `syntax in disguise' seems more convincing.
+We hasten to add, however, that when it comes to categoricity rather than completeness, the claim that algebraic semantics is `syntax in disguise' seems rather convincing.
 This will be clear from the proof of Theorem \ref{mainthmalg} below.
 But since Carnap's question in this algebraic context is new (as far as we know), we shall spell out the fairly obvious answer.